Herogasm

 Herogasm is a six-issue comic book limited series by Garth Ennis, John McCrea and Keith Burns.
-Originally published as a spin-off of The Boys, set between issues #30 and #31, and centering on the Boys as they infiltrate "Herogasm", an annual party for Vought-American-sponsored superheroes to allow them orgies.
+The series was originally published as a spin-off of The Boys, set between issues #30 and #31, and centers on the Boys as they infiltrate "Herogasm", an annual party for Vought-American-sponsored superheroes to allow them orgies.
 Herogasm was collected in trade paperback in November 2009 as the fifth volume of The Boys, as The Boys: Herogasm.

 Herogasm was adapted as the sixth episode of the third season of the Amazon Prime Video streaming television adaptation of The Boys, with Jensen Ackles portraying Soldier Boy, a character introduced in Herogasm.

 Publication history

 In February 2009, Dynamite announced the first spin-off mini-series of The Boys in Herogasm, with art from John McCrea, who The Boys creator Garth Ennis had worked with numerous times before, and Keith Burns, a friend of McCrea's of whom he has said: "Keith's strengths are my weaknesses and vice versa."
 The series is The Boys version of the big 'event' storylines but, according to Ennis "while we're having a pop at the notion of mass crossovers within a shared universe, we're not picking on 'Crisis' or 'Secret Wars' or 'Countdown' or whatever in particular."
 The idea for the mini-series came about because the first part of the story does not involve the team and focuses on the superheroes, but will affect the main series:

 Our heroes' minor role in the story gradually alters its dynamic, until something happens in #4 that sends things off on a completely unexpected tangent.
 After that, life gets serious fast, and by the end you'll have witnessed events that will change things in the Boys' world for good.
 We'll start to pick up on the effects of that with #31 of the regular title.